Dead or Alive 6: Reception

-Dead or Alive 6 received "mixed or average" reviews from critics for the PC and PlayStation 4 versions, while the Xbox One version received "generally favorable" reviews, according to review aggregator website Metacritic.
+Dead or Alive 6 received "mixed or average" reviews from critics for the PC and PlayStation 4 versions, while the Xbox One version received "generally favorable" reviews, according to review aggregator websites GameRankings and Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received fair approval, being recommended by 55% of critics.

-IGN's Mike Epstein said: "DoA 6 proves there's plenty of depth to this fighter beneath its skimpy outfits, but its story mode is disjointed and its multiplayer features are currently bare."
-GameSpot's Heidi Kemps said, "despite some missteps, DoA6 is a fun, engaging fighter with great-feeling, easy-to-pick-up combat, a strong sense of visual style, and a lot of personality.
+IGNs Mike Epstein said: "DoA 6 proves there's plenty of depth to this fighter beneath its skimpy outfits, but its story mode is disjointed and its multiplayer features are currently bare."
+GameSpots Heidi Kemps said, "despite some missteps, DoA6 is a fun, engaging fighter with great-feeling, easy-to-pick-up combat, a strong sense of visual style, and a lot of personality.
 If you're looking for a new fighting game to learn the ins and outs of--or perhaps a nice entry into the 3D side of fighting games--DoA6 is a fighter of choice."

 In a mixed review, Game Informer said that "while the tutorial and DOA Quest mode do a decent job of getting you up to speed on what makes combat tick, the awful story mode does it no favors, and the barebones online puts a damper on what could have been a second wind for the series."
 EGMNows Mollie Patterson, who reviewed the game, stated that "if its flaws can be forgiven, it's still a genuinely decent new Dead or Alive chapter that offers most of what fans have loved in the past.
 And, even if they are a pain to unlock, I love some of the non-paid alt costumes we've been given."

 In Japan, approximately 26,442 physical units for PS4 were sold during its launch week becoming the number one selling game of any format.
-350,000 units of the game have been shipped worldwide during the first month across all three platforms.
+350,000 units of the game were shipped worldwide during the first month across all three platforms.
 By May 2019, the game had been downloaded 1 million times.
-The number of digital versions' owners crossed 2 million by December of that year.
-As of April 15 2020, the game has been downloaded 3 million times.
+The number of digital versions' owners crossed 2 million by December of that year. by April 15 2020, the game was downloaded 3 million times.
+As of February 13, 2026, Dead or Alive 6 shipped over 900,000 units worldwide and has been downloaded over 8 million times.
+As of June 29, 2026, the updated version, Dead or Alive 6 Last Round, sold around 100,000 copies during its first week while the combined sales of the standard version and 6 Last Round have totaled over 1 million copies worldwide.